 Enjoy the Relationship.

 Don’t think or analyze the relationship to death.
 Don’t start thinking about the next step/level, robbing yourself of the present one.
-Just enjoy each other’s company and the adventures that come with it.
+Just enjoy each other’s company, the romance, and the adventures that come with it.
 Give and receive lots of hugs, kisses, and enjoy the ride.
 The real ones don’t happen that often.

 For the Lonely and Heartbroken…